jsummers/deark/readme.md

      (Other encodings may exist, but should rarely need to be specified.)
    Supply a hint as to the encoding of the text contained in the input file.
    This option is not supported by all formats, and may be ignored if the encoding can be reliably determined by other means.
-Admittedly, it would be nice if Deark knew more encodings than this.
 -intz &lt;offset>
    Supply a hint as to the time zone used by timestamps contained in the input file.